Why the fat loss plan you’re following isn’t working.

 Cleanses and Detoxes

 Cleanses are pointless.
 Your liver and kidneys detoxify and remove waste products from your body all day.
 It’s their primary function.
 If additional measures were needed to detoxify your system, thousands who failed to do so would die very day.
 But I haven’t noticed the bodies lying in the streets lately.
+This is another prime example of a fake fat loss strategy.

 Juice cleanses are the same as eating fruit after removing the fiber.
 Detox teas are regular teas with antioxidants, which eliminate free radicals.
 You also know these antioxidants as Vitamins A, C, and E, among other sources.